-8 Wines To Pair With Chocolate For Valentine’s Day
+8 Wines to Pair with Chocolate for Valentine’s Day

 Wine and chocolate already have powerful appeal on an individual basis, but put them together and you’re in for one indulgent pairing.
 But it’s not as simple as grabbing a pretty-labeled bottle off the shelf and blindly shoving chocolate kisses in your mouth.

 Zenato Cormí Merlot Corvina delle Venezie IGT 2013

 Hailing from Italy’s Valpolicella region, this full-bodied red is 50% merlot and 50% corvina, the region’s signature red varietal.
 This is an expression of two halves becoming one (delicious wine), offering a red berry bouquet and notes of cherries, blackberries, and mint, while the merlot creates a soft mouthfeel that begs to be paired with dark or milk chocolate.
 Plus, "Cormi" means "my heart" in Veronese dialect, and the label’s festive heart graphic will gain you back brownie points since that candy definitely came from the drugstore.

 Mumm Napa Brut Rosé

 With roots leading back to international French Champagne house G.H.
-Mumm, Mumm Napa certainly knows how to do sophisticated sparkling wine -- which always feels more celebratory.
+Mumm, Mumm Napa certainly knows how to do sophisticated sparkling wine—which always feels more celebratory.
 This rosé brut is created, naturally, using Champagne’s Traditional Method and 18 months yeast aging.
-While chardonnay (20%) can take credit for its structure and poise, pinot noir (80%) delivers the pink coral color, soft texture, and bold red fruit flavors -- all that makes for a seductive match with the sweetness of milk chocolate covered strawberries.
+While chardonnay (20%) can take credit for its structure and poise, pinot noir (80%) delivers the pink coral color, soft texture, and bold red fruit flavors—all that makes for a seductive match with the sweetness of milk chocolate covered strawberries.

 Pair with: Dark chocolate covered caramel with sea salt

 This California blend of zinfandel, petit syrah, and merlot was aged for months in American oak barrels, then finished off in bourbon barrels for another six months.
 The resulting juice has robust fruit flavors and just enough tannins to balance out dark chocolate’s slight bitterness; with the wine’s caramel smokiness on the palate and nose reaped from the bourbon barrels, it naturally meshes with the savory caramel in the chocolate and its salty notes on top.

 Marques de Murrieta Capellanía White Reserva 2014

-This white from Rioja, Spain, was aged for 15 months in French oak barrels, then briefly fermented in stainless steel -- the outcome is a wine as complex as your relationship status.
+This white from Rioja, Spain, was aged for 15 months in French oak barrels, then briefly fermented in stainless steel.
+The outcome is a wine as complex as your relationship status.
 Take a sip and bask in the mouth-coating richness, which plays well with the extra-sweet cocoa butter in white chocolate.
-Next, take a bite -- the wine’s lingering, subtle flavors of coconut, candied citrus, and cinnamon swirl together with the chocolate-soaked orange.
+Next, take a bite—the wine’s lingering, subtle flavors of coconut, candied citrus, and cinnamon swirl together with the chocolate-soaked orange.
 Now, take another sip… and repeat until it's all gone.

-Santa Julia Tintillo 2018 ($13)Pair with: Creamy chocolate mousse
+Santa Julia Tintillo 2018

-Rocca di Montemassi Renaissance Rosé 2017 ($16.99)Pair with: Semi-sweet and spicy dark chocolate
+Rocca di Montemassi Renaissance Rosé 2017

-BERA Brachetto Piemonte DOC 2016 ($18)Pair with: Chocolate peanut butter fudge
+BERA Brachetto Piemonte DOC 2016

 Maybe you’re spending Valentine’s Day with your lover by candlelight; or maybe you’re sweatpants-clad with your best friends and trashing your exes.
 Either way, you’ve met your sipping match with a red frizzante (semi-sparkling).
 This rich, medium-sweet wine is made with 100% brachetto grapes (grown predominantly in the Piedmont region) and is bursting with tastes of sweet plums and red cherries.
 And what better to pair with these jammy flavors than a square of chocolate peanut butter fudge?
 The answer is five squares of chocolate peanut butter fudge.

-Kendall-Jackson 2017 Vintner’s Reserve Chardonnay ($17)Pair with: Chocolate-drizzled popcorn balls
+Kendall-Jackson 2017 Vintner’s Reserve Chardonnay

-Buttery chardonnay is style that’s quintessentially Napa Valley; the wine’s rich toastiness and long-lasting finish come from putting the grapes through a secondary (malolactic) fermentation to soften the acidity and round out the flavors.
+Buttery chardonnay is a style that’s quintessentially Napa Valley; the wine’s rich toastiness and long-lasting finish come from putting the grapes through a secondary (malolactic) fermentation to soften the acidity and round out the flavors.
 This popular bottle of chardonnay is vibrant, complex, and, of course, buttery, making it exceptionally food-friendly.
 Bust out the chocolate-drizzled popcorn balls (ideally sprinkled with red and pink M&Ms) and it’s truly a match made in heaven.

-Bonus Beer!: Sapporo Premium Black ($3.99/can)Pair with: Chocolate hazelnut truffles
+Bonus Beer: Sapporo Premium Black

 You are correct: This is not a wine.
 But in the event your date is a chocolate-loving beer connoisseur, it’s important to tend to his/her inner desires on a Hallmark holiday.
-When you think of dark beer, you likely imagine heavy stouts and porters (say, Guinness), but this is a flavorful lager that drinks light -- and leaves room for dessert.
+When you think of dark beer, you likely imagine heavy stouts and porters (say, Guinness), but this is a flavorful lager that drinks light—and leaves room for dessert.
 It has bold crispness, roasted dark malts, refined hops, and a semi-sweet fullness at the end.
 Each sip is crazy smooth and presents distinct coffee and chocolate notes, which will pair dangerously well with that box of chocolate hazelnut truffles.